-Before we proceed, we provide an outline of the proof in the induction step.
+We now proceed to the proof of the induction step ($N^k = \gamma$).

-\begin{itemize} \item When $N^k = \gamma$, we first show that decent amount of indices in $\Gamma^{k}$ can be chosen in a specified number of additional iterations.
-Specifically, we show that OMP$_{cK}$ chooses at least $2^{L - 1}$ support indices of $\Gamma^k$ in
+\begin{itemize} \item First, we show that after a specified number of additional iterations, a substantial amount of indices in $\Gamma^{k}$ can be chosen, and the number of remaining support indices is upper bounded.
+More precisely, we show that OMP$_{cK}$ chooses at least $2^{L - 1}$ support indices of $\Gamma^k$ in